 - May be discharged in bankruptcy: It’s typically easier to discharge unsecured loans in bankruptcy than it is to discharge secured loans.
 With careful debt management and smart business practices, hopefully, this pro will never become relevant to you.

 - Harder to qualify: Lenders may have stricter requirements if you want an unsecured loan.
 You might have to demonstrate higher revenue or wait until you’ve accumulated six or more months in business.

 - Limited borrowing ability: With secured loans, you can borrow large amounts, assuming you have sufficient collateral.
 Unsecured loans typically have lower borrowing limits.

 - Higher costs: To compensate for the higher risk, most lenders charge higher fees and rates on unsecured loans.

 Which is better for my startup?

 In general, most startups will have better luck with secured loans.
-It can be very difficult to get an unsecured loan as a new company.
-If you do find a willing lender, you can expect to pay high interest rates.
+Getting an unsecured loan as a new company can be difficult.
+Even if you find a willing lender, you can expect to pay high interest rates.